HeroesToolChest/Heroes.LocaleText/README.md

 ```

 ### Localization
 The localization of the gamestring can also be passed in using `StormLocale`.
 By default it is ENUS.
 The localization is used only for the scaling text (e.g. (+4% per level)).
+If the scaling text is not needed, then the `StormLocale` may be left as the default.

 ```C#
 TooltipDescription tooltipDescription = new("Feuert drei Geschosse auf ein Zielgebiet, die dem ersten getroffenen Gegner jeweils <c val=\"bfd4fd\">147~~0.035~~</c> Schaden zufügen.
 Die Geschosse fügen Gebäuden <c val=\"bfd4fd\">50%</c> des Schadens zu.", StormLocale.DEDE);